What Is real-time bidding?

 Every time a webpage with ad inventory loads, these three components converge to determine what ads the site visitor sees once the page is done loading.
 The process proceeds in this way:

-- Upon receiving the SSP’s information, the ad exchanges reaches out to demand-side platforms (DSP) and shares the site visitor’s information.
+- Upon receiving the SSP’s information, the ad exchanges reach out to demand-side platforms (DSP) and share the site visitor’s information.

 - The ad exchange then initializes the auction for occupying the ad spaces that the SSP offered.
 During the auction, DSPs bid for a chance to display their advertiser’s ads during instances when the website loads for a user who fits the advertiser’s target audience criteria.